jupyter-widgets/ipywidgets/docs/source/embedding.md

 You then need to include the manager state in a `<script>` tag of type `application/vnd.jupyter.widget-state+json`, which can go in the head of the document.
-For each widget view, place a `<script>` tag of type `application/vnd.juptyer.widget-view.json` in the DOM element that should contain the view.
+For each widget view, place a `<script>` tag of type `application/vnd.jupyter.widget-view+json` in the DOM element that should contain the view.
 The widget manager will replace each `<script>` tag with the DOM tree corresponding to the widget.

-In this example, we used Python's string format.
+In this example, we used a Python string for the template, and used the `format` method to interpolate the state.
 For embedding in more complex documents, you may want to use a templating engine like [Jinja2](http://jinja.pocoo.org/).

-In all embedding functions, the state of all widgets known to the widget manager is included by default.
+In all embedding functions in `ipywidgets.embed`, the state of all widgets known to the widget manager is included by default.
 You can alternatively pass a reduced state to use instead.
 This can be particularly relevant if you have many independent widgets with a large state, but only want to include the relevant ones in your export.
-To include only the state of the views and their dependencies, use the function `dependency_state`:
+To include only the state of specific views and their dependencies, use the function `dependency_state`:

 ```py
 from ipywidgets.embed import embed_snippet, dependency_state